Telenav/cactus/README.md

                     </execution>
 ```

-Here we use the bump version mojo again, to switch to a snapshot version.
+Here we use the `bump-version` Mojo again, to switch to a snapshot version.
 Switching to
-a snapshot version will automatically increment the last decimal - but if you passed
+a snapshot version will automatically increment the last decimal - but if we passed
-arguments for altering other decimals when you bumped versions to get onto a release
+arguments for altering other decimals when we bumped versions to get onto a release
-version, make sure *not* to pass them here, or you will wind up altering versions in more
+version, make sure *not* to pass them here, or we will wind up altering versions in more
-ways than you intend.
+ways than we intend.

 ```
                     <execution>